 Sponsored by the Institute for Constitutional History

 The seminar is designed for graduate students and junior faculty in history, political science, law, and related disciplines.
 All participants will be expected to complete the assigned readings and participate in seminar discussions.
 Although the Institute cannot offer academic credit directly for the seminar, students may be able to earn graduate credit through their home departments by completing an independent research project in conjunction with the seminar.
 Please consult with your advisor and/or director of graduate studies about these possibilities.
 Space is limited, so applicants should send a copy of their c.v. and a short statement on how this seminar will be useful to them in their research, teaching, or professional development.
-Materials will be accepted only by email at MMarcus@nyhistory.org until May 1, 2014.
+Materials will be accepted only by email at MMarcus@nyhistory.org until December 30, 2014.
 Successful applicants will be notified soon thereafter.
 For further information, please contact Maeva Marcus at (202) 994-6562 or send an email to MMarcus@nyhistory.org.

 There is no tuition or other charge for this seminar, though participants will be expected to acquire the assigned books on their own.